joelparkerhenderson/code-of-conduct-guidelines/README.md

 A functioning code of conduct should make the difference between someone saying “I don’t understand why anyone would believe X”, which is an open statement that invites thoughtful discussion, versus “X is stupid and anyone who believes it is an idiot”, which is a closed statement that triggers fighting instead.

-### Conferences

-People who organise conferences have told me that there's a level of craziness that most attendees or speakers aren't exposed to.
-I don't know if a code of conduct makes their job easier or not, but glib dismissal fails to take into account that conference organisers don't enjoy judicial immunity and enforcement of anything -- be it written in a code of conduct or just common sense -- can make them liable for damages.
-One way to protect yourself is with a system of due process, and some lawyers think that a written code is helpful in establishing due process while others disagree.

-If there are multiple organisers then it makes sense for them to talk amongst themselves, decide what they disagree on, and document it.
-That sort of CoC makes sense - one that the organisers use to settle their own disputes.

 ### Racism, sexism

 I think the problem is essentially this: if you're a white male, you may essentially never experience or see racism / sexism in tech.
 If you are a woman or black or ... you will very likely experience sexism or racism.
 You will probably also see more, because you are used to identifying it.